aurora-php/octris/README.md

     config      List and change configuration.
     create      Create a new project.
-    doc         Display documentation for various framework parts. graph       Create a page graph of a project. help        Display help for a subcommand.
+    doc         Display documentation for various framework parts. help        Display help for a subcommand.
-    httpd       Httpd server for testing purpose.
     password    Create and verify password hashes.
     test        Execute phpunit tests.
 ```